 Italian postcard by Bromophoto, no. 263.

-Jean Kent was married to the Austrian actor Josef Ramart from 1946 until his death in 1989.
+Jean Kent was married to the Austrian actor Josef Ramart from 1946 until he died in 1989.
 They had met on the set of Caravan and they married four months later in 1946, with Stewart Granger as best man.

 Scenes of Stewart Granger and Jean Kent in Caravan (1946), beautifully set to the music of the Assassins Tango by John Powell and Tango in D by Isaac Albeniz.
 Video edited by Gilda Tabarez.
 Source: Parysia 77 (YouTube).

-Source: Tom Vallance (The Independent), David Absalom (British Pictures), Hal Erickson (AllMovie), BBC, BritMovie, Wikipedia and IMDb.
+Source: Tom Vallance (The Independent), David Absalom (British Pictures), Hal Erickson (AllMovie - Post now defunct), BBC, BritMovie (Page now defunct), Wikipedia and IMDb.

 No comments: